ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 HTTP requests.

 In order to indicate support for WebTransport, both the client and the server MUST send a SETTINGS_ENABLE_WEBTRANSPORT setting.
-The value of SETTINGS_ENABLE_WEBTRANSPORT is "0" (Unsupported), however it can also assume values of "1" (Supported) and "2" (Exclusive).
+The default value of SETTINGS_ENABLE_WEBTRANSPORT is "0" (Unsupported), however it can also assume values of "1" (Supported) and "2" (Exclusive).
 The exact meaning of the value depends on the party.